 Trade receivables are recognised initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognised at fair value.
+The carrying amount of trade receivables is presented after netting off the expected credit losses.
 The Group holds the trade receivables with the objective to collect the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method.
-See note 14 for further information about the Group's accounting for trade receivables and note 2.11 for a description of the Group's impairment policies.
+See note 14 for further information about the Group's accounting for trade receivables and note 2.10 for a description of the Group's impairment policies.

-2.14 Cash and cash equivalents
+2.13 Cash and cash equivalents